bjascob/amrlib/README.md

 achieves a **77 SMATCH score** with LDC2020T02.

 The generation (GtoS) model takes advantage of the pretrained [HuggingFace](https://github.com/huggingface/transformers) T5 transformer.
+Details on using this type of model for generation can be found in this [paper](https://arxiv.org/abs/2007.08426).
 The model is fine-tuned to translate AMR graphs to English sentences.
 The retrained model achieves a **BLEU score of 43** with LDC2020T02.